 Born in 1955, Tobin Sprout began playing guitar at age eight, teaching himself on the Silvertone his parents purchased for 25 dollars.
-In his late twenties, Sprout began making his first appearances on a Dayton, OH, scene dominated by metal acts, cover bands, and the occasional coalition of fiery punk youth, with his band Fig.4.
-Formed in 1983 with bassist Dan Toohey and drummer Jon Peterson, the group only released one 7" during its existence, breaking up before completing their full-length debut.
+In his late twenties, Sprout began making his first appearances with his band fig. 4 on a Dayton, Ohio scene dominated by metal acts, cover bands, and the occasional coalition of fiery punk youth.
+Formed in 1983 with bassist Dan Toohey and drummer Jon Peterson, fig. 4 only released one 7" during their existence, breaking up before completing their full-length debut.
 After the split, Sprout enlisted the help of Dayton resident Robert Pollard to finish the album.
-A frequent attendee at Fig. 4 shows, Pollard's early offer to join the group was (rather ironically) rejected.
-Needing an outlet for his own growing backlog of compositions, Pollard formed Guided By Voices shortly after.
+A frequent attendee at fig. 4 shows, Pollard's early offer to join the group was (rather ironically) rejected.
+Needing an outlet for his own growing backlog of compositions, Pollard formed Guided by Voices shortly after.
 The band's Forever Since Breakfast EP was released in 1986, followed by the full-length Devil Between My Toes a year later.
 Sprout continued to stay in touch, adding his guitar to a couple of tracks on Devil, but eventually moved to Florida, taking a job as a designer and illustrator for See magazine.